maniospas/Blombly/docs/basics/builtins.md

 For example, let the interception mechanism interrupt control flow like this `sgn = try if(x>=0) return 1 else return -1;`.
 A similar syntax breaks away from loops below.
-Contrary to errors, it is lightweight to intercept returns.
+Contrary to errors, returning is lightweight to intercept.
 You could also prepend `try` to loop bodies to let internal returns skip the rest of the body - this would emulate other languages' *continue* just as the syntax below emulates *break*.
 Blombly does not have extra keywords to enforce only one way of interrupting execution.